 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root accge of Linount, if not you may need to add ‘
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install LiteCart on CentOS 7

 Step 1.
-First let’s start by ensuring your system is up-to-date.
+First, let’s start by ensuring your system is up-to-date.

 Step 2.
-Install LAMP server.
+Install the LAMP server.

 A CentOS 7 LAMP stack server is required.
 If you do not have LAMP installed, you can follow our guide here.
-Also install required PHP modules:
+Also, install the required PHP modules:

-First thing to do is to go to LiteCart’s download page and download the latest stable version of LiteCart, At the moment of writing this article it is version 2.0.2:
+The first thing to do is to go to LiteCart’s download page and download the latest stable version of LiteCart, At the moment of writing this article it is version 2.0.2:

 We will need to change some folders permissions:

-mysql_secure_installation script. you should read and below each steps carefully which will set root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:
+mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:

 Configure it like this:

-Next we will need to log in to the MariaDB console and create a database for the LiteCart.
+Next, we will need to log in to the MariaDB console and create a database for the LiteCart.
 Run the following command: